SIRE Chair in Economics

 - 'Performance Pay and Stress: A Pilot Study', Scottish Economic Society

-For the 2022-23 first teaching session, I will be coordinating EC1006 (Economics of Business and Society) and teaching BU501S: Employment Relations (part of the MSc in International Human Resource Management).
-In the second teaching session, I will be coordinating the Economics Dissertation (EC4526) and teaching Employment Relations to the Qatar version of the MSc in International Human Resource Management.
+For the 2023-24 first teaching session, I will be coordinating EC1006 (Economics of Business and Society) and the QB5027: Employment Relations in Qatar as well as helping with the teaching of BU501S: Employment Relations.
+In the second teaching session, I will be supervising undergraduate Economics Dissertations (EC4526) .

 Employment contracts and stress: An experimental studyInternational Journal of Behavioral Medicine, vol. 28, no. Sippl1, pp. S76-S76Contributions to Journals: Abstracts

 525 Years in the Pursuit of Truth Podcast: Economics at Aberdeen: The Legacy of Sir Thomas Jaffrey, Bt (1861-1953)Non-textual Forms: Digital or Visual Products